yingchuwang/COVID-19-CASES-PREDICTION/README.md

 Steps:
 1. Rotate the table.
 Make rows the county names and columns the census data.
+2. Delete the 'County, California' in the county name.
-2. Clean the columns title so that they can be accepted by MySQL.
+3. Clean the columns title so that they can be accepted by MySQL.
-3. Delete the percentage mark '%' in the data.
+4. Change the percentage format and currency format to number format.

 ### Case data